sjzeil/automat/docs/src/jbake/content/pdaTesting.md

 type=page
 manual=student
 sequence=B
-next=
+next=tm
 prev=pda
 status=published
 ~~~~~~

-Below the main editing area for your FA, you can see the testing area:
+Below the main editing area for your PDA, you can see the testing area:

 1. Type any alphanumeric string into the "Input text:" box, and click on Start.